 Good: Substantial new 'big' Peugeot, neatly styled, 1.6-litre, 2.0-litre and 2.2-litre diesels from 112PS to 204PS.

 Bad: Styling imposing rather than elegant.

-Good: Useful small van, easy to drive in town with a tight turning circle, cheap to run thanks to economical 1.4 HDi engine.
+Good: Small but usefully practical small van, easy to drive in town with a tight turning circle, cheap to run thanks to economical 1.4 HDi engine.